Skip to main content

 Deputy Operations Coordinator role description

-As the DOC you will act as a positive role model to all Expedition participants, embodying Raleigh’s values and mission whilst providing ongoing support, coaching and advice to the rest of the Volunteer Manager Team.
+As the DOC you will act as a positive role model to all Expedition participants, embodying Raleigh’s values and mission whilst providing ongoing support, coaching and advice to the rest of the Venturer Manager Team.

-Alongside the Project Managers, Wellbeing Coordinators and Medical Leads, you will support and advise on any medical situations, ensuring activities are conducted in line with relevant risk assessments code of conduct, and safety guidance.
+Alongside the Project Coordinator, Wellbeing Coordinators and Medical Leads, you will support and advise on any medical situations, ensuring activities are conducted in line with relevant risk assessments code of conduct, and safety guidance.

 This role may also include supporting the operations staff in the management of incidents, as well as contributing to all logistical and administrative needs of the Expedition.